Emergency brake assist: Volvo

 The Volvo system Collision Warning with Auto Brake 'CWAB' uses a radar to detect when a collision is likely and will pre-charge the brakes so that when the driver uses the brakes, however lightly, full braking is applied.
 The system will also flash a light and make a warning sound.
 If the driver does not respond to the warning at the point where a collision cannot be avoided the system will apply the brakes automatically and dramatically reduce the speed of the collision.

 This system is not considered by regulations as an emergency brake assist but as an advanced emergency braking because it does not rely on the driver to brake.

 Toyota

 In 1997 Toyota introduced brake assist across most of its worldwide passenger cars.
-This includes Corolla, Camry, Yaris and Echo.
+This includes Corolla, Camry, and Yaris.

 Other

 Volvo cars can also be equipped with the City Safety System which automatically brakes in stop start traffic.
 Mercedes-Benz also has a similar system called Distronic Plus.

 Both the Volvo and the Mercedes-Benz radar systems are also used for the speed/distance regulated cruise control systems used by both manufacturers.